nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 >MergeMap changes (maps) the values emitted from one stream to a new stream.
 It combines (merges) all the new streams into one stream.

 ##### SwitchMap
 >SwitchMap changes (maps) the values emitted from one stream to a new stream.
-It stops listening to the previouse stream and changs (switches) to the next stream.
+It stops listening to the previous stream and changes (switches) to the next stream.

-Let's see these in action, but this time I'll go with a more real-world example:
+Let's see these in action, but this time I'll go with a more real-world example.

 Consider a chat app.
 The app has a list of users that you can click on to begin listening to their messages.
-At any point you can click a different users to begin seeing their messages instead.
-In Observable land this could look like:
+At any point, you can click a different user to begin seeing their messages instead.
+In Observable land, this could look like:

 ```javascript
 const kim = document.createElement('input');